kaisero/fireREST/README.md

 ## License

-GNU General Public License v3.0
+GNU General Public License v3.0 or later.

+See [LICENSE](LICENSE) for the full text.